hapijs/oppsy/README.md

 });
 ```

-This creates a new Oppsy object and starts collecting information ever 1000 miliseconds
+This creates a new Oppsy object and starts collecting information every 1000 miliseconds

 ### new Oppsy(server, [config])